-Fiber is absolutely important and must be included in our daily foods in the right proportion.
+Fiber is important and must be included in our daily foods in proportion.

-According to some scientific research, the intake of dietary fiber is essential for preventing constipation.
-It helps in preventing and healing hemorrhoids, and diverticulosis.
+According to some scientific research, dietary fiber intake is essential for preventing constipation.
+It helps in preventing and healing hemorrhoids and diverticulosis.

-Some of the recent research indicates that foods high in fiber can help in decreasing blood sugar and LDL cholesterol; prevent certain types of cancer, and help in weight loss.
+Recent research indicates that foods high in fiber can help decrease blood sugar and LDL cholesterol, prevent certain types of cancer, and help in weight loss.

 Studies show that people who eat sufficient fiber-rich foods are very healthy.
-They have decreased possibilities of heart diseases, Type 2 diabetes, and obesity; and they live longer.
+They have decreased possibilities of heart disease, Type 2 diabetes, and obesity and live longer.

 What Is Dietary Fiber?